marketplacer/load-facebook-profile-ios-swift/README.md

 1. Add Facebook SDK to your app.
 One needs to create a Facebook app, add Facebook SDK framework to your project and setup plist keys.
 Follow instructions on Facebook developer pages.

-2. Copy `TegFacebookUserLoader.swift` and `TegFacebookUser.swift` into your project.
+2. Copy [TegFacebookUser.swift](https://raw.githubusercontent.com/exchangegroup/load-facebook-profile-ios-swift/master/LoadFacebookProfile/TegFacebookUser.swift) and [TegFacebookUserLoader.swift](https://raw.githubusercontent.com/exchangegroup/load-facebook-profile-ios-swift/master/LoadFacebookProfile/TegFacebookUserLoader.swift) into your project.

 ## Usage